 36. Chill by the Pool at Sunflower Hotel

 The Sunflower Hotel in Hoi An is a bit of a backpacking institution in Vietnam.
-When people travel from North to South, they don’t take to sites like Hostelworld to decide where to stay.
+When people travel from north to south, they often listen to what other travelers are saying or, in some cases, they already know the ‘in’ place in each town and city.

-Instead, they simply listen to what other travelers are saying or, in some cases, they already know the ‘in’ place in each town and city.
-Complete with a bar, sun loungers, and a swimming pool, this is a great spot to spend a few days if you want to relax, make friends, and party the night away!
+In this case, that is the Sunflower Hotel.
+Complete with a bar, sun loungers, and a swimming pool, this is a great spot to spend a few days if you want to relax, make friends, and party the night away.

 37. Explore the World’s Largest Caves in Phong Nha